Francis Dzierozynski: Later life

 After his term as mission superior, Dzierozynski remained active in the Maryland Mission and later Maryland Province, which was elevated in 1833.
 He was appointed consultor, and was charged by Kenney with appointing personnel within the province.
-He remained master of novices at Georgetown until 1831, and resumed the position in 1834, at the relocated novitiate in Frederick.
-He held this role until 1841, and then again from 1844 to 1846.
+He remained master of novices at Georgetown until 1831.
+Dzierozynski then resumed the position on December 16, 1834, at the relocated novitiate in Frederick.
+He held this role until November 1, 1841.
+From January 15, 1844, to November 13, 1846, he again became the master of novices, as well as the rector of the St. Stanislaus novitiate in Frederick, succeeding Samuel Mulledy and being succeeded by Samuel Barber.
 While novice master at Georgetown, he also taught philosophy and theology to the Jesuit scholastics and lay students, until 1837.
 During the 1840s, he was also tertian master.

 In addition to his educational duties, Dzierozynski was spiritual director and retreat director for Jesuits, religious sisters, and female students at Georgetown Visitation Academy and the Visitation Academy of Frederick.
 Benedict Joseph Fenwick, now the Bishop of Boston, invited him to attend the Second Provincial Council of Baltimore in 1833, but he did not.